-This is actually a great approach to surviving in the fast-moving tech industry.
+This is actually a great approach to making it to your next funding round.
 Minimize distractions.
 Offload everything.
 Focus on the core problem.
 That’s a strength, but one of the best business thinkers I’ve ever encountered says this:

 Whatever your strengths are, they will likely lead straight into your weaknesses.